 Have you ever felt as if everything was going opposite the Lord’s promises?
 Have you felt like throwing in the towel, wondering if you’ve missed it because nothing worthwhile seems to be happening anymore?

 These are the times when our true motives and resolve are tested.
 What is truly in our hearts is brought to the surface and God wants to bring beauty out of the ashes.

 What comes to the surface can lead to a valuable searching of our hearts.
-As the house of prayer where I lead worship goes through a challenging season, God has brought some motive-searching questions to mind:
+As the ministry where I lead worship experiences a challenging season, God has brought some motive-searching questions to mind:

 - Are we doing this to exalt God who is worthy of worship or to grow in number?